linuxman1000/Time-calc/README.md

 -w, --weeks WEEKS
 -o, --months MONTHS (30-day month used here)
 -y, --years YEARS (accounts for leap years for every x % 4

+There is still much to be done on this, so it is a work in progress.
+However, feel free to use this.
 ```